valkum/slick/slick_fields/README.txt

 Option #3
 ---------

-If you choose skin Split via CTools UI, additional layout options supported:
+If you choose skin Split, additional layout options supported:

 split-right|Caption left, stage right, split half split-left|Caption right, stage left, split half

-Split means image and caption are displayed side by side.
+Split means image and caption are displayed side by side at a slight distance.

 Specific to split layout, make sure to get consistent options (left and right) per slide, and also choose optionset with skin Split to have a context per